 Naya Bihana by Martin Travers (2002)

-Other notable murals include the tributes to El Salvadoran Archbishop Oscar Romero who was assassinated by CIA-supported terrorists while he was giving mass in his local church.
+Other notable murals include the tributes to El Salvadoran Archbishop Oscar Romero who CIA-supported terrorists assassinated while he was giving mass in his local church.

 SAN FRANCISCO'S BEST STREET ART: MISSION MURALS